-United Planners has high standards for the type of the advisor invited to join the firm
+United Planners has high standards for the type of advisor invited to join the firm

-Sheila Cuffari-Agasi, AIF, Executive Vice President, Partner Development
+- Sheila Cuffari-Agasi, AIF, Executive

+Vice President, Partner

+Development

 Culture - Finally, United Planners makes advisors feel "at home."
-"As a result of our size and conservative growth strategy, we enjoy deep-seated, trusting relationships with each of our advisors and their staff, and often their family members," says Shindel.
-"This cannot be easily replicated in a large, impersonal corporate environment, and our advisors appreciate that."
+Due to the company's size and conservative growth strategy, United Planners cultivates strong, trusting relationships with each of our advisors, their staff, and often their family members.
+This level of connection is difficult to achieve in large, impersonal corporate setting, and brings value to advisors.

-What United Partners Looks for in Advisors
+What United Planners Looks for in Advisors

 Given the fact that United Planners allows it advisor partners to participate so actively in the firm's decision-making processes, it is selective in the types of advisors it seeks as partners.
 "United Planners has high standards for the type of the advisor invited to join the firm," says Cuffari-Agasi.
 "We are very selective in choosing the advisors with whom we associate, since they are partners.
 Not everyone is right for this firm.
-We are looking for top-quality advisors who are fiduciary-minded.
+We are looking for top-quality advisors, who are fiduciary-minded.
 We take our time selecting advisors and conduct a two-way due diligence process."